Do you want to create a podcast landing page?

 By default, a section is added to the end of your page.
-To quickly move it, click the Layout Navigation icon in the bottom toolbar.
+To move it quickly, click the Layout Navigation icon in the bottom toolbar.

 This opens a panel where you can quickly find different sections on your page and re-organize them without scrolling through your entire design.

 For instance, we used this option to move the Hero section beneath our landing page header.

 You can customize the hero section the same way we did earlier by choosing a different image and changing the headline and description.

 This is also an excellent place to add a call-to-action button to subscribe to your podcast.
 Since the section we chose has a CTA button built into the design, it’s easy to customize it to your needs.

 Just click the block on your preview, enter some custom text, and add a link to your podcast hosting.